AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/seed-id/index.md

 }
 ```

+Notice above how each image has a `seed` value.
+This `seed` value is a unique identifier for the random state that Firefly used to generate that image.
+If you like one of the images generated, you can use the `seed` value to generate more images that are similar to it.

 ||
 | --- | --- |
 | ![a picture of a futuristic city 1](../../images/seedless-city-1.jpeg) | ![a picture of a futuristic city 2](../../images/seedless-city-2.jpeg) |
 | ![a picture of a futuristic city 3](../../images/seedless-city-3.jpeg) | ![a picture of a futuristic city 4](../../images/seedless-city-4.jpeg) |

-That that first image in the upper-left inspires me, but I want to now try using some of Firefly's different advanced features to generate variations of it.
-Now let's use its seed ID of `1842533538` to iterate on it further.
-By keeping the prompt and seed ID the same, we are telling firefly that we want future image generations to be similar to this image that we like.
+That that first image in the upper-left inspires me, and now I want to now use some more of Firefly's features to generate variations of it.
+To do this, in our next request we will specify that Firefly generate an image with the seed ID of `1842533538` to iterate on it further.
+By keeping the seed ID the same, we tell Firefly that we want future image generations to be similar to this image that we like.
 This allows us to use all Firefly's other generation options such as style presets, size, reference images, and more, while keeping the image consistent with the one we liked.

+In the example below, we instruct Firefly to generate an image similar to the one we like by specifying its seed ID, but want an image generation variation by using the "landscape photography" and "science fiction" style presets.

 ```bash
 curl --location 'https://firefly-api.adobe.io/v3/images/generate' \